chrissarmstrong/seeking-manifold/content/Home & Garden/Decommissioning the Beast.md

 That's it!

 As noted above, the thing is not useful except when married to matching speakers, and my original ones have started to degrade (cones disintegrating).
-And at this point I don't know that I would even want to power the thing up.
+And at this point I don't know that I would even want to power it up.

 Next: figure out what, if anything, can be salvaged here, aside from a bunch of iron and copper.